atesoriero2000/Discord_Motion_Bot/README.md

 # Discord_Motion_Bot
- Discord Bot which sends push notifications when an ESP8266 detects motion
+ Discord enabled motion detector using an ESP8266 and Webhooks